SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 upper-right corner of this page, the ever-present tickbox, or a "yes/no" answer.

-Although only one binary digit (0, 1) would be sufficient to encode this information, in C++ a full Byte (at least 8 binary digits) are used for the boolean representation.
+Although only one binary digit (0, 1) would be sufficient to encode this information, in C++ a full Byte (8 bits) are used for the boolean representation.
 The reasons for this will make more sense later in this series, but for now we can say this is because a Byte is the smallest unit of memory the system can work with.

 **Through the boolean lens, numbers are interpreted in this way: if the number is `0`, it is `false`; otherwise, it is `true`.**